-- 1. (C) Writing/Essay Revision/Strategy/Appropriate Supporting Material.
+- 24. (C) English Language Arts and Reading/Essay Revision and Editing/Strategy/Appropriate Supporting Material.
 The two sentences as originally written do not contain any logical explanation as to their connection.
 It seems, however, that the second is intended to explain how the mistake mentioned in the first came to be made.
 So a good way of combining the two sentences is to use a word to show that connection: because.
 Choice (B) fails to provide a logical connection.
 So too does choice (A), which makes the additional error called the "comma splice" or "fused sentence" (two sentences jammed together with a comma but no conjunction).
-And (D) reverses the direction of the logical connection intended by the author. - 2.
-(B) Writing/Essay Revision/Organization/Sentence-Level Structure.
-The sentence to be added introduces a series of three elements, and the most likely candidate is the three versions of the medal developed in paragraph 2. - 3.
-(D) Writing/Essay Revision/Style/Conciseness.
+And (D) reverses the direction of the logical connection intended by the author. - 25.
+(B) English Language Arts and Reading/Essay Revision and Editing/Organization/Sentence-Level Structure.
+The sentence to be added introduces a series of three elements, and the most likely candidate is the three versions of the medal developed in paragraph 2. - 26.
+(D) English Language Arts and Reading/Essay Revision and Editing/Style/Conciseness.
 The problem with the original is that "who was a woman" is needlessly repetitive of "female."
 (D) is more concise.
-The wrong choices, in various ways, preserve the unnecessary wordiness. - 4.
-(C) Writing/Essay Revision/Strategy/Appropriate Supporting Material.
+The wrong choices, in various ways, preserve the unnecessary wordiness. - 27.
+(C) English Language Arts and Reading/Essay Revision and Editing/Strategy/Appropriate Supporting Material.
 This item asks for the best word or phrase to connect the last sentence of the paragraph to what has come before.
 In sentence 10 the author stresses that the medal is awarded for extreme bravery, which presumably often includes the risk of serious injury and even death.
 Then the author notes that the majority of the awards have been made posthumously, indicating that the recipient was killed performing the act of bravery.
-"In fact" is a phrase that provides emphasis to this point. - 5.
-(D) Writing/Essay Revision/Strategy/Appropriate Supporting Material.
+"In fact" is a phrase that provides emphasis to this point. - 28.
+(D) English Language Arts and Reading/Essay Revision and Editing/Strategy/Appropriate Supporting Material.
 The paragraph cited provides a quick look at the "numbers" for the Medal of Honor, so the best choice here is a sentence that makes a statement about that topic.
-The total number of medals awarded would be an interesting addition to the paragraph. - 6.
-(B) Writing/Essay Revision/Style/Conciseness.
+The total number of medals awarded would be an interesting addition to the paragraph. - 29.
+(B) English Language Arts and Reading/Essay Revision and Editing/Style/Conciseness.
 The problem with the original is that the phrase "all of whom can start the process" is unnecessary.
 The edit provided by (B) makes the sentence more concise.
-You'll notice also that each of the wrong choices actually adds unnecessary verbiage, making the sentence more verbose. - 7.
-(D) Writing/Essay Revision/Style/Clarity of Meaning.
+You'll notice also that each of the wrong choices actually adds unnecessary verbiage, making the sentence more verbose. - 30.
+(D) English Language Arts and Reading/Essay Revision and Editing/Style/Clarity of Meaning.
 The problem with the original is that "they" is a pronoun with no clear antecedent (or referent).
 Does it refer to "members of the uniformed services" or to "the recipients"?
 Although reading the next sentence makes it clear that the author is referring to "recipients," the initial ambiguity may leave the reader wondering.
-Eliminate the ambiguity by using a noun. - 8.
-(C) Writing/Essay Revision/Strategy/Appropriate Supporting Material.
-What is the connection between the two ideas expressed by sentences 4 and 5 of the first paragraph?
-First, the author states that the ATF trains state agencies and shares with them; second, the author states that the ATF is itself a federal agency.
-Those two ideas are not unrelated, as the original might suggest.
-Instead, the author means to say that even though ATF is a federal agency, it offers assistance to state agencies.
-And (C) best captures that connection.
+Eliminate the ambiguity by using a noun. - 31.
+(B) English Language Arts and Reading/Sentence Revision, Editing, and Completion/Sentence Structure/Comma Splices.
+The problem with the original is that it contains a comma splice (two clauses jammed together and separated only by a comma).
+You can correct the problem in several ways: - ...
+Rockefeller Center.
+Rockefeller objected (Use a period to make two sentences.) - ...
+Rockefeller Center; Rockefeller objected (Use the "stronger" semicolon.) - ...
+Rockefeller Center, but Rockefeller objected (Insert an appropriate conjunction.)